Monty Engine — Capabilities & Security Model

 import re— native regex module available;re.search,re.sub,re.findall, etc. - You can use

-import math—math.floor,math.sqrt,math.factorial,math.pi, etc. - You can merge dicts with
+import math—math.floor,math.sqrt,math.factorial,math.pi, etc. - You can use

-{**a, **b}— PEP 448 unpacking is supported;a | bis not - You cannot read files —
+{**a, **b}— PEP 448 unpacking is supported;a | bis not - Keep

 requests,pandas, etc. - You cannot define classes — use dicts and functions instead